yashprakash28/XR-Community/README.md

 <hr>

 We hope that the XR Community repository serves as a valuable resource for your XR journey.
 Explore, learn, collaborate, and let's push the boundaries of Extended Reality together!
-If you have any questions or suggestions, please don't hesitate to reach out at yasharsh.28@gmail.com.
+If you have any questions or suggestions, please don't hesitate to reach out at yasharsh.28@gmail.com and jainharshita561@gmail.com